coding-blocks/gondor/README.md

 ## Fixing Windows Symlink Issue

-If you are a windows users and facing error while starting the development server try running the following:

 Run the following command from root of the project:

 ```bash
 bash ./bin/windows_start.sh
 ```

-You might be needed to enable Windows Subsystem for Linux feature on your OS or run the command inside git bash.
+*You might be needed to enable Windows Subsystem for Linux feature on your OS or run the command inside git bash.*

 ## Development